GGJason/gha-git-credentials/README.md

 jobs:
   publish:
     - uses: actions/checkout@v2
-    # publish to a branch in current repo using GITHUB_TOKEN and other default settings
+    # Publish to a branch in current repo using GITHUB_TOKEN and other default settings.
     - uses: oleksiyrudenko/gha-git-credentials@v2-latest
       with:
         token: '${{ secrets.GITHUB_TOKEN }}'